 We believe that we provide a convenient and user-friendly credit application process, a credit assessment mechanism that accurately determines an applicant's creditworthiness and a superior overall user experience.
-Our proprietary credit assessment model and risk management system enables us to provide an automated online application process that aims to provide a simple, seamless and efficient experience to users.
+Our proprietary risk pricing model and management system enables us to provide an automated online application process that aims to provide a simple, seamless and efficient experience to users.
 Prospective borrowers may complete the application and receive a decision on their application as quick as a few seconds.
 Once approved, we generally provide such prospective borrowers with both cash credit products and merchandise credit products.
-Approved borrowers are then able to draw down on their cash credit with funds available in their Alipay accounts within a few minutes or complete the purchase of merchandise on our marketplace utilizing their merchandise credit products.
+Approved borrowers are then able to draw down on their cash credit with funds available in their Alipay account or their Alipay-linked bank account within a few minutes or complete the purchase of merchandise on our marketplace utilizing their merchandise credit products.